kbmsg/domino-scripts/README.md

 Press **Ctrl+Enter** (or **Cmd+Enter** on Mac) to generate without reaching for the mouse.

 **Generate Script** - Sends your request to the Claude API.
-Generation typically takes 5-15 seconds depending on script complexity.
+Generation typically takes 5-15 seconds, depending on script complexity.

 **Clear** - Resets the prompt field and output area.